NYC lawmakers pass bill giving noncitizens right to vote - NewsBreak

 NYC lawmakers pass bill giving noncitizens right to vote

-Noncitizens in New York City would gain the right to vote in municipal elections under a measure approved Thursday by the City Council that would give access to the ballot box to 800,000 green card holders and so-called Dreamers
+NEW YORK (AP) — Noncitizens in New York City would gain the right to vote in municipal elections under a measure approved Thursday by the City Council that would give access to the ballot box to 800,000 green card holders and so-called Dreamers.

 The Council’s vote was a historic moment for an effort that had long languished.